-Date Teacher activities NFER activities is this Teacher Choices Trial project' for details of each approach).
+Date School activities NFER activities March 2024 NFER will send a short online survey link directly to participating teachers.
+Teachers to complete a short survey on their current classroom practice and on their confidence in teaching grammar.
+NFER to randomise the approach to teaching grammar to each teacher and share the random allocation and provide the teachers' guide.
+Participating English teachers to prepare lesson plans for the summer term using the guidance document according to their allocated approach.
+NFER will approach schools via an email to find out whether they have any queries on the guidance document and approaches to teaching grammar.
+April - July 2024 Teachers use examples to teach Year 7 grammar for ten weeks in the summer term as follows: content: grammar patterns for expanding noun phrases in narrative description (5 weeks, April - May 2024), and grammar patterns for clauses/sentences in persuasive writing (5 weeks, June - July 2024). frequency: twice a week, with each session lasting 15 minutes. use of examples: in line with their randomly allocated approach (see 'What is this Teacher Choices Trial project' for details of each approach).
+NFER to support schools with the delivery of the approaches.
 Teachers to complete a brief form every week about how frequently they have delivered the approach to teaching grammar.
-May 2024 Halfway through the term, classes complete a short grammar assessment (20-30 minutes) and send test papers to NFER.
+May 2024 Halfway through the term, classes complete a short grammar assessment (20-30 minutes) and send the test papers to NFER.
 NFER will provide information to schools on how to access the short assessment.
-June - July 2024 Administer the bespoke English writing test (30-40 minutes) to participating pupils.
+June - July 2024 Schools to administer the bespoke English writing test (30-40 minutes) to participating pupils.
 NFER will provide the bespoke English writing test for each participating pupil.
-Complete a short online survey on implementing the approach to teaching grammar.
+Teachers to complete a short online survey on implementing the approach to teaching grammar.
 NFER will send a short online survey link directly to participating teachers.
+August 2024 - February 2025 Trial data analysis and report writing undertaken by NFER.
 September 2024 Payment of £100 per participating teacher made to all schools once the trial requirements are fulfilled.
 NFER will provide the assessment scores to schools for all of the participating pupils.
-March 2025 Schools will receive the summary report from the trial.